Watch time, AKA audience retention, is one of THE most significant ranking factors for YouTube’s algorithm today.

 - and attain the ultimate peace and contentedness.

 “Hello, Nikola!
 How are you doing today?

 Lovely day ain’t it”?

-Pattern interrupt, an innocent greeting from a bystander left me despondent with no secret to be found, and angry too.
-Oh so angry.
+Pattern interrupts an innocent greeting from a bystander left me despondent with no secret to be found and angry.
+Oh, so angry.

-But pattern interrupts won’t make your visitor angry, because most of them are not going to dance with philosophy, nor are they going to be bouncing off the wall with excess energy.
+But pattern interrupts won’t make your visitor angry because most of them will not dance with philosophy, nor are they going to be bouncing off the wall with excess energy.